hartwigmedical/hmftools/sv-analyser/README.md

 Required DB tables:
 * copyNumber
 * structuralVariant
+* svLinxData, cluster and svLinks
+* structuralVariantBreakend and structuralVariantFusion
 * purity - can be empty but needs to exist (but see note about QC below)
 * geneCopyNumber - can be empty but needs to exist
 * driverCatalog - can be empty but needs to exist